 Dr Seuss Was Racist?
-These Political Cartoons He Drew Say Yes!
+These Political Cartoons He Drew Say Yes

 — Newspaper Comic Fish (@Riotfish) January 21, 2017

-As the Business Insider notes, before he was famous, Theodor Seuss Geisel was a commercial illustrator who worked on ad campaigns for companies like NBC, General Electric and Ford.
-He also drew ads for now defunct companies like Standard Oil and Flit.
+As the Business Insider notes, before he was famous, Theodor Seuss Geisel was a commercial illustrator who worked on ad campaigns for companies like NBC, General Electric, and Ford.
+He also drew ads for now-defunct companies like Standard Oil and Flit.
 These ads appeared in publications from 1927 into the 1940s.

-Some of the ads Seuss drew, depict African people as dumb savages dressed only in grass skirts.
-In other cartoons he weighed in on the Japanese and their role in World War 2.
+Some of the ads Seuss drew depict African people as dumb savages dressed only in grass skirts.
+In other cartoons, he weighed in on the Japanese and their role in World War 2.
 But in doing so, he drew the Japanese with pig noses, dehumanizing them with a stroke of his pen.

 These #DrSeuss cartoons should serve as a reminder of the power and lasting harm of racist propaganda #EO9066 pic.twitter.com/eZIj4Up1IR